adlerweb/x3650_M5_ipmi_fancontrol/README.md

   Required config to have 6 fans with 2 banks even though all fans labeled A.

-  Adjusted fan curve for my system to ensure PCIE devices had enough airflow.
+  Adjusted fan curve for to maintain 40c idle and about under 2000RPM.

-  Idle CPU temps are about 41c.
+  Idle CPU temps are about 40c.
+With fan speed at 25% or 1888RPM.

   Currently running on Unraid via User Scripts and IPMItools installed via Nerd Tools.